shawngraham/ar-archaeology/workshop materials/Build an AR app.md

 That is, an AR pop-up book!

-(By the way, since the latest version of Unity3d comes with 'stereoscopic' abilities natively enabled, as a further step one could package what we are going to build, with some tweaking, as a google cardboard app).
+(By the way, since the latest version of Vuforia comes with 'stereoscopic' abilities natively enabled, as a further step one could package what we are going to build, with some tweaking, as [a google cardboard app](stereoscopic-ar.md).

 For your reference, we are following [this article](http://developer.vuforia.com/library/articles/Solution/Compiling-a-Simple-Unity-Project) from vuforia's developers' library.